Conserving Historic Stonework

 20 June at 10:00 am to 5:00 pm

-Join Kelly Appleton, Buildings Conservation Officer at Heritage Lincolnshire to find out what causes historic stonework to decay and what we can do to prevent it.
+Join Kathryn Moore, Heritage at Risk Solutions Officer from Heritage Lincolnshire to find out what causes historic stonework to decay and what we can do to prevent it.
 This course will provide an introduction to how and why historic stone buildings and monuments deteriorate, as well as discuss the methods that can be used to diagnose the causes of decay.
 You will also find out what steps can be taken to prevent or resolve stone deterioration, in order to help secure the future of our historic stone structures.
 In the afternoon we will be going on a walk around the picturesque streets of uphill Lincoln to take a practical look at the stone buildings and monuments.

 This one day course is free to new learners or costs £18, concessions available.